saturnism-me/saturnism-me/content/about/_index.md

 +++

 ### Biography
-Ray is a Developer Advocate for the Google Cloud Platform and a Java Champion.
-Ray works with engineering and product teams to improve Java developer productivity on GCP.
-Ray also help Alphabet companies migrate and adopt cloud native architecture.
-Prior to Google, Ray worked at Red Hat, Accenture, and other consulting companies.
-Ray focused on enterprise architecture, managed solutions delivery, and contributed to open source projects.
+Ray is a Java Champion, loves Java, cloud, and developer productivity.
+Ray currently works at Apple.
+Prior to this, Ray worked at Google, Red Hat, and, and other consulting companies.
 Aside from technology, Ray enjoys traveling and adventures.

 ### Projects
 - [JDeferred](http://jdeferred.org/)